exotic-matter-sas/paper-matter-app/docs/self-hosting.md

 You can't enable OCR feature using ENV variables for now, but you can do it as described in `Customize Paper Matter other settings` bellow.

+## Enable Office doc Preview feature (Only Office)

+__By default only PDF documents get a thumbnail and a preview in UI, if you want to be able to preview Office documents you have to install an Only Office server.__

+1. Refer to Only Office doc to install the server: [TODO add url here]
+2. Configure settings related to Only Office as described in `Customize Paper Matter other settings` bellow.

 ## Various other settings that you can update with ENV

 | Name | Default value | Format | Description |